railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 You have to empty your Tasks periodically.
 To do that, use the menu :menuselection:`Project --> Project --> Tasks`.
 Assign a timebox and a context to each task.
-This operation should not take more than a few minutes because you are not dealing with the tasks themselves, just classifying them.
+This operation should not take more than a few minutes, because you are not dealing with the tasks themselves, just classifying them.

 .. figure::  images/service_timebox_day.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Timebox for tasks to be done today*